opengeospatial/ogc-na-tools/docs/examples.md

     }
   ]

-  # local context for elements with type = "IS"
+  # scoped context for elements with "type" = "IS"
   '$[?type="IS"]': {
     "@vocab": "http://example.org/vocab3#"
   }

+# `context-position` dictates where the new context will be added if `@context` is already present
+# at any of the specified paths.
+Can be `before` (a new entry, with lower precedence, will be preprended
+# to any existing `@context`) or `after` (a new entry, with higher precedence, will be appended to any
+# existing `@context`).
+It has no effect for plan JSON documents.
+context-position: before
 ```